danvaduvasv/vibe-coding-titans/scripts/README.md

 ## 🚀 deploy-version.sh

-A comprehensive deployment script that deploys specific versions of ChronoGuide to AWS App Runner environments.
+A comprehensive deployment script that deploys specific versions of Histowalk to AWS App Runner environments.

 ### What it does: